Emperor Go-Shirakawa: Later life and death

 Although Yoritomo and Go-Shirakawa disagreed in the late 1180s, again related to internal Minamoto issues, after the death of Yoshitsune, Go-Shirakawa and Yoritomo reconciled.
 Go-Shirakawa allowed Yoritomo to form a shogunate – the imperial authority and validation was required to attain the position of Shogun.

 In 1192 (Kenkyū 3, 13th day of the 3rd month) Go-Shirakawa died at the age of 66.
 He had been father to two emperors – Nijō, the 78th emperor; Takakura, the 80th emperor and grandfather to three emperors – Rokujō, the 79th emperor; Antoku, the 81st emperor; and Go-Toba, the 82nd emperor.

 The Imperial Household has designated Hōjū-ji no Misasagi at Kyoto as the emperor's official mausoleum.

 Personality

 Go-Shirakawa is usually characterised as manipulative and deceptive, as well as being inconstant and following whatever was the fashion of the day, whether politically or otherwise.
-Yoritomo called him "the biggest goblin of Japan".
+Yoritomo called him "the biggest tengu of Japan".
 Furthermore, he was also criticized for excessively patronizing literature and religion, being an avid collector of imayo poetry since his youth, with these poems often being focused on Buddhist themes.
 He spent lavishly on restoring and expanding temples and shrines, such as his restoration of the Todai-ji after the Taira burned it down in 1180.
 He was also accused of encouraging the warrior monks of the great temples to attempt to wield even greater influence than they already possessed.